emilwallner/How-to-learn-Deep-Learning/README.md

 ## Approach
 A practical, top-down approach, starting with high-level frameworks with a focus on Deep Learning.
 It will enable you to create your own projects in deep learning.
-To invent [new deep learning algorithms](https://www.reddit.com/r/MachineLearning/comments/73n9pm/d_confession_as_an_ai_researcher_seeking_advice/), also check the theory section.

 ## Getting started [3 months]
 **Note:** The key is to start building your own projects as soon as possible.